ferranfg/mpl-publisher/readme.txt

 MPL - Publisher is a plugin to create an ebook from your WordPress posts.
 The plugin’s main purpose is to help writers solving the *how to create an ebook* problem the simplest possible way, easing the process of converting your ebook to ePub, pdf, kindle books, Mobi... etc.

 The plugin is still in an early development stage (check the features section and roadmap to future releases) and open to any comments, bugs or issues you may have.
+Use the [MPL-Publisher Support Forum](https://wordpress.org/support/plugin/mpl-publisher)

 = Features =